-As a response, SALO has a Youth Internship and Volunteer program meant to provide young people, especially young black women, with working experience in order to better their chances of employment elsewhere.
-Study has shown that a 25 year old with a year’s employment experience is 50% more likely to get a job.
+SALO’s Youth Internship and Volunteer program provides young people, especially young black women, with working experience in order to better their chances of employment elsewhere.
+Studies have shown that a 25 year old with a year’s employment experience is 50% more likely to get a job.
 Since 2015, partly supported by the Department of Higher Education, this program has supported 17 young people.

 Below are some young people who have been through SALO’s youth development program:

-Ms Lineo Chabana (deceased 2017) – Lineo joined SALO as an intern in 2015 and later became a researcher for SALO’s Pretoria Office until 2016.
-At the time of her passing she was employed as a researcher at the Department of International Relations and Cooperation (DIRCO) policy research and analysis unit (PRAU).
-She was awarded a Masters in International Relations (posthumously) at the University of Pretoria with a dissertation on SA’s implementation of UNSCR1325 in Africa since 1994.
+Ms Lineo Chabana – Lineo joined SALO as an intern in 2015 and later became a researcher for SALO’s Pretoria Office until 2016.
+At the time of her tragic passing, she was employed as a researcher at the Department of International Relations and Cooperation (DIRCO) policy research and analysis unit (PRAU).
+She was awarded a master’s in International Relations (posthumously) by the University of Pretoria with a dissertation on South Africa’s implementation of UNSCR1325 in Africa since 1994.

 Ms Tamara Naidoo – Tamara joined SALO briefly as an intern 2015, she became research and development officer and was later promoted to deputy manager for research and development.
 Tamara is now with the Friedrich Ebert Stiftung (FES) as a program manager, since 2017.